Absorption and quasinormal modes by rotating acoustic black holes in Lorentz-violating background: Quasinormal modes for the rotating acoustic black hole

 Quasinormal modes are solutions to the perturbation equations that satisfy specific boundary conditions: purely incoming waves at the event horizon and purely emergent waves at spatial infinity~\cite{berti2009quasinormal}.
 In terms of the turtle coordinate $x$, defined in Section \ref{S3}, these conditions are expressed as

-where the upper signal corresponds to the limit $x \rightarrow + \infty$ while the lower signal corresponds to $x \rightarrow -\infty$.
+where the first condition corresponds to purely incoming waves at the horizon ($x \rightarrow - \infty$), while the second corresponds to purely outgoing waves at spatial infinity ($x \rightarrow +\infty$).
 The quasinormal frequencies $\omega_{n}$ that satisfy these conditions form a discrete spectrum, indexed by the number of overtones $n = 0, 1, 2, \dots$.
 These frequencies are complex, with the real part, Re($\omega$), describing the oscillation frequency, and the imaginary part, Im($\omega$), describing the damping ratio of the mode.
+A study on the correspondence between null geodesics and quasinormal modes for the rotating acoustic black hole in 2+1 dimensions was demonstrated by~\cite{Dolan:2011ti}.